bmeares/covid/README.md

 ## Motivation

 The [New York Times tracker](https://github.com/nytimes/covid-19-data) is the most complete source for county-level US COVID-19 data, but its distribution via CSV is somewhat cumbersome, and many smaller counties are missing.
-This plugin makes rountinely ingesting COVID-19 data into your projects a straightforward process.
+This plugin makes routinely ingesting COVID-19 data into your projects a straightforward process.

 ## Data Sources